jnk5y/roku-remote-rest-server/README.md

 ### Examples
  * You can use postman to test but you must have a header with KEY: "Authorization" and VALUE: "Basic Base64-encoded-username:password".
 Your request would be GET https://<SERVER NAME>:8889/roku/office right right down select
- * IFTTT webhook url would be https://username:password@<SERVER NAME>:8889/roku/{{TextField}}.
+ * IFTTT webhook url would be `https://username:password@<SERVER NAME>:8889/roku/{{TextField}}`.
 I have it connected to Google Assistant where I can say a phrase with a text ingredient and for What do you want to say?
-I have Roku $
+I have `Roku $`